AVSystem/Anjay-zephyr-client/demo/README.md

 west config manifest.file west-nrf.yml
 west update
 ```
-Now you can compile the project using `west build -b nrf9160dk/nrf9160/ns`, `west build -b thingy91/nrf9160/ns`, `west build -b nrf7002dk/nrf5340/cpuapp/ns`, `west build -b nrf52840dk/nrf52840` or `west build -b arduino_nano_33_ble/nrf52840/sense` in `demo` directory, respectively.
+Now you can compile the project using `west build -b nrf9160dk/nrf9160/ns`, `west build -b nrf9151dk/nrf9151/ns`, `west build -b thingy91/nrf9160/ns`, `west build -b nrf7002dk/nrf5340/cpuapp/ns`, `west build -b nrf52840dk/nrf52840` or `west build -b arduino_nano_33_ble/nrf52840/sense` in `demo` directory, respectively.
 The last two commands compiles project for use with the OpenThread network, more about this can be found in the section [Connecting to the LwM2M Server with OpenThread](#connecting-to-the-lwm2m-server-with-openthread).

 By default, building for `nrf9160dk/nrf9160/ns` target is intended for nRF9160DK hardware revision 0.14.0.
 In order to protect against further NCS updates, we can provide the revision explicitly, by calling `west build -b nrf9160dk@0.14.0/nrf9160/ns`.